maxk4/seng300-Project2/README.md

 All classes in the com.diy.software.simulation package are purely for simulation.
-Classes in com.diy.software.util are for the logic and functionality Classes com.diy.software.view are primarily GUI elements/windows
+Classes in com.diy.software.util are for the logic and functionality Classes com.diy.software.view are primarily GUI elements/windows Please ignore the buttons in the payment windows as they are not functional; please use the Simulation window instead

 ## Operation
 1) To start scanner click the start scanning button in the Customer UI